Davidlago104/mod1-OO-practice/README.md

 ## Deliverables

-Build the following methods on the Author class
+Build the following methods on the Band class

-+ Author.all
-  + returns an array of all authors
+ An array of all bands

-+ Author#articles
+ An array of venues that a band has played at

-  + returns a list of articles the author has written
+ An array of concerts that the band has played

-+ Author#magazines
-  + should return a list of magazines for which the author has written
-+ Author#add_article(title, magazine)
-  + given a title and a magazine, creates a new article and associates it with that author and that magazine.
-+  Author#find_specialties
-   + returns the categories of the magazines for which the author has written
+ Given a venue, a way for a band to create a new concert

+ The average fill percentage of a band's concerts

+ A method to update attendance to a concert

+ The total attendance of all concerts a band has played

-Build out the following methods on the Article class
+Build out the following methods on the Venue class

-+ Article.all
+  An array of all venues

+  An array of all bands that have played at that venue

-  + returns an array of all articles
+  An array of all concerts at that venue

-+ Article#author
-  + returns the author for that given article
-+ Article#magazine
-  + returns the magazine for that given article
+  The total attendance of all concerts at a particular venue

-Build out the following methods on the Magazine class
+Build out the following methods on the Concert class

-+ Magazine.all
+  Attendance should start at 0

-  + returns an array of all magazines
+  An array of all concerts

-+ Magazine.find_by_name(name)
-  + given a string of magazine name, returns the first magazine that matches
-+ Magazine#article_titles
-  + returns a list of the titles of all articles written for that magazine
+  The band that is playing at a particular concert

+  A method to add attendance to a concert